 Farm House is a deceiving film that totally changes genres at the end if you’re not really paying attention all along.
 Which would explain why it gets so much heat.
 But damn.
 For a change I actually really liked what appears to be just another torture porn.

-A couple decides to leave town and start a new life after the death of their baby.
+A man and woman decide to leave town and start a new life after the death of their baby.
 They crash on a desolate road and Steven Weber and his smokin’ hot wife Kelly Hu (who has a long movie and TV scream queen resume going all the way back to Friday the 13th Part VIII) put them up in their country home for the night.
 They seem so nice at first….

 As we learn what really transpired between the troubled couple through flashbacks, it becomes apparent that everything is not normal with Steven and Kelly (who are both so good in this movie).
 And not long after that…the torture begins.

 As if the waterboarding isn’t horrible enough, there’s a heinous eye removal scene and another sick eye scene involving a meat thermometer.
 However, I’ve had to turn away from a whole lot of horrible torture scenes in my horror career, but when Kelly whips out a cheese grater—holy fuck!
 I could not get through it.

 Things get very frustrating when the couple has the chance to turn the tables, but the husband passes up every opportunity to stop the madness!
 You’ll be thinking he deserves to be tortured….

 In the last five minutes of the movie, we are hit with a major twist, and it’s a whole good/bad, devil/angel, heaven/hell thing.
 That’s right!
 You sadistic fucks have been bamboozled into watching religious horror with a moral message!